 Find a Flexible Job

 The key to establishing a good work and life balance is finding a job with a flexible work schedule.
-If you’re looking for a flexible way to earn money (or make a little on the side) that doesn’t impact your work-life balance, consider taking online surveys for cash.
+If you’re looking for a flexible way to earn money (or make a little on the side) that doesn’t impact your work-life balance, consider making money taking surveys.
 Branded Surveys pays members to provide their opinion on online surveys that big brands use for market research.
-As a reward for answering surveys, members earn points that they can later redeem for cash or gift cards.
+As a reward for answering surveys, members earn points that they can later redeem for cash or earn gift cards online.
 Best of all, you can take as many surveys as you get matched with.